-The difference in pipeline depths between the IBM 750GX and MPC7447A is significant.
-With the IBM 750GX, the minimum depth has been kept to a rather short four stages of instruction; fetch, dispatch/decode, execute, and complete.
-Write back is included in the complete stage.
-The pipeline diagram for the IBM 750GX is shown in Figure 3.
+The difference in pipeline depths between the IBM 750CX/CXE and MPC7447A is quite significant.
+With the IBM 750CX/CXE, minimum depth has been kept to a rather short 4 stages of instruction (fetch, dispatch/decode, execute, and complete).
+Write-back is included in the complete stage.
+The pipeline diagram for the IBM 750CX/CXE is shown in Figure 3.

 Figure 3.
-IBM750GX Pipeline Diagram
+IBM 750CX/CXE Pipeline Diagram

-Figure 3 shows a maximum depth of six stages using the floating-point unit.
-If branch prediction does not work well for a particular application, having a short pipeline is advantageous due to a fairly small pipeline flushing penalty.
-However, branch prediction and modern compilers can, more often than not, prevent frequent pipeline flushes.
-As a result, the completion rate of two instruction retirements per clock becomes more of a performance bottleneck.
-It is also worth noting that the IBM 750GX will not be able to sustain clock rates of much greater than 1.1GHz without increasing the depth of the pipeline.
+It shows a maximum depth of 6 stages using the floating-point unit.
+If branch prediction did not work well for a particular application, then having such a short pipeline would be advantageous due a fairly small pipeline flushing penalty.
+However, branch predication and modern compilers can more often than not prevent frequent pipeline flushes, and so the completion rate of 2 instruction retirements per clock becomes more of a performance bottleneck.
+It is also worth noting that the IBM 750CX/CXE will not be able to sustain clock rates much greater than 1.1GHz without increasing the depth of the pipeline.

-With a minimum depth of seven stages, the MPC7447A pipeline, shown in Figure 4, boasts efficient use of its additional hardware resources by dispatching three instructions per cycle to its execution units as well as the ability to retire three instructions per cycle.
-Due to the higher maximum frequency of the 7447A (up to 1.5GHz) the extra pipeline depth is required to make efficient use of faster running pipeline stage hardware, reducing the latency of certain instructions, such as many floating point and complex integer instructions.
-Compilers can take advantage of the extended pipeline to ensure that the target maximum of 16 instructions in flight at any one time is achieved as closely as possible.
+With a minimum depth of 7 stages, the MPC7447A pipeline, shown in Figure 4, boasts efficient use of its additional hardware resources by dispatching 3 instructions per cycle to its execution units and the ability to retire 3 instructions per cycle.
+Due to the higher maximum frequency of the MPC7447A (up to 1.5GHz), the extra pipeline depth is required to make efficient use of faster running pipeline stage's hardware, reducing the latency of many instructions, such as many floating-point and complex integer instructions.

+Compilers can take advantage of the extended pipeline to ensure the target maximum of 16 instructions in flight at any one time is as close as possible.